PersoSirEduard/JSON-DiscordBot/README.md

 ```
 Another mandatory property is the `responseType` which indicates to the bot what type of response to use.
 For now, 2 different responses are available:
 * `text`: Send text (formatted or not) with images and files
-* `list`: Query a response line from a list contained within a .txt file (lists are locked for now)
+* `list`: Query a response line from a list contained within a .txt file

 *Note: The order of the actions is important.
 Top of the list actions are first prioritized.*